Skip to main content

 Waraq Inab (Stuffed Grape Leaves)

-Tender grape leaves wrapped around rice, minced meat, and spices.
-Can be served hot with yogurt sauce or cold as part of meze selection.
+Tender grape leaves rolled around rice, minced meat, and spices.
+They turn up hot with a yogurt sauce, or cold as part of a meze spread.

 Tabbouleh